-When a unit is ordered to perform shore bombardment on a resource, damage can be inflicted on that resource even if there is a unit located there.
-Shore bombardments will first attack the resource and then there is a 10% chance (+10% for each level of Naval Weapons research) that a defending unit located on the resource will also suffer a strength point loss.
-Note that Submarines cannot perform shore bombardment.
+Shore bombardment of resources works the same as the Strategic Bombing of resources, in that damage can be inflicted on resources even if there is a unit located there.
+Shore bombardments will first strike the resource and then there is a 10% chance (+10% for each level of Naval Weaponry research) that a defending unit located on the resource will also suffer a strength point loss.
+Note that Subs cannot perform shore bombardment.

-6.5.6.2.
+5.6.6.9.
 CONVOY RAIDERS

-In addition to their regular naval combat capabilities, surface vessels (but not Submarines) can be selected to hunt enemy Convoys in order to disrupt enemy shipping, thus reducing your opponent's income.
+In addition to their regular naval combat capabilities, surface vessels and Subs can be selected to hunt enemy Convoys in order to disrupt enemy shipping, thus reducing your opponent's income.

-Active Convoy routes are shown as red or blue lines in game, or as white lines if they are inactive.
+Active Convoy routes are shown as red lines in game, or as white lines if they are inactive.
 These can both also be seen on the Convoy Map.